raatiniemi/me/content/thoughts/represent-state-sealed-class.md

 val inactive = TimeInterval(start = 1, stop = 2)
 ```

-Using this approach to represent the different states works, but it require that
+Using this approach to represent the different states works, but it requires that
 each developer working with the code knows about it [^2].
 And, the code do not
 in any way communicate this to the developer, other than the usage pattern.